Facial Implants Procedures Barrie, Ontario

 You can usually return to work about a week after facial surgery.
 Any bruising and swelling usually takes two to three weeks to disappear.

 You should avoid any activity that may result in your face getting jarred or bumped for at least six weeks, the time it takes for scar tissue to form around your implant and hold it securely in place.

-Contact the Royal Centre of Plastic Surgery for more information on facial implants and other possible cosmetic enhancements that you might be considering and to schedule an in-depth consultation with
+Contact the Royal Centre of Plastic Surgery for more information on facial implants and other possible cosmetic enhancements that you might be considering and to schedule an in-depth consultation with Dr. Dickie.
+Our clinic is located in Barrie, 40 minutes north of Toronto.

-Dr. Dickie.
 Let us help you achieve your desired look.
 We are committed to helping you look and feel great.